 - Does your employee handbook contain provisions that address terminations or layoffs?

 - Does your employee handbook have any specific requirements regarding emergency situations?

 - Do you have any employment contracts with termination or severance provisions?

 - How do you decide who is laid off and who remains?

 - How do you avoid potential discrimination claims when executing terminations or layoffs?

 We are living in an unprecedented time.
 Our employment group is here to help you navigate through these and other employment-related issues that may arise surrounding COVID-19 in the coming weeks and months.
-For questions, assistance, or further information, please contact with Abby Brown, Stephanie Loughner, or Becky DeCook.
+For questions, assistance, or further information, please contact with Stephanie Loughner or Becky DeCook.